oas/vue-ssr-loader/README.md

   </template>

   <style>
-    /* this will be minified and injected into the template */ p {
+    /* This will change the appearance of our <p> tag. */ p {
       color: red;
     }
   </style>

   <script>
-    console.info("this will be minified and injected into the template 🎉");
+    console.info("This will show up in our DevTools. 🎉");
   </script>
 </client>

 <server>
   <script>
-    // this will be added to a vue instance and executed server side module.exports = {
+    // This will be passed to a vue instance. module.exports = {
       data: function () {
         return {